The dusk crawls on the suburban town of Fairfield. The evening chill of February is starting to sting on his wrinkled hands.

 “We have to go now, Pooja; the sun is going down.”

 “It’s still light.
 One more push grandpa, please!”

-Her delay tactics continue; she winning the every round of the bargain to go home.
+Her delay tactics continue; she is winning every round of the exchange, or he is letting her.

 After a few more swings and a long bargaining, they finally walk off the park.
 She skips along the sidewalk; their long silhouettes dragging behind them.

 “Mom said you are making us a big kite.
 When can we fly it?”